 Cochlear implant surgery is conducted under general anesthesia and lasts between 2-3 hours.
-The procedure may require an overnight stay at the hospital.
+The procedure may require an overnight stay at the hospital, but is usually an outpatient procedure.
 Prior to surgery, a small portion of hair is shaved where the internal device (consisting of the receiver stimulator and electrode array) will be placed.
 During surgery, an incision is made behind the ear.
 Next the surgeon creates a small depression in the bone located behind the ear that will hold the receiver stimulator portion of the device.
 Once secure, the electrode array is inserted into the cochlea (inner ear) through a small opening near a structure called the round window.
 Finally, the incision is closed and a pressure bandage is applied for 24-48 hours to help reduce swelling.
 The majority of the swelling will subside within 3-5 weeks after implantation.
 Discomfort after surgery is minimal.
 However, if pain is present, over-the-counter pain medications can be utilized to reduce discomfort.

 All surgical procedures involve certain risks.
 The risks involved in cochlear implantation are comparable to the risks associated with any standard ear surgery that is performed under general anesthesia.
 One major consequence of cochlear implant surgery is that any residual acoustic hearing will be lost in the implanted ear.
 Other risks of cochlear implant surgery include temporary or permanent facial nerve weakness or paralysis.
 At Boys Town National Research Hospital, facial nerve monitoring is used throughout the duration of the surgery to reduce the likelihood of damage to the facial nerve.
 There is also a small risk of temporary or permanent taste disturbance (typically metallic taste).
 As with any surgery, there is also the risk of infection.